hyperf/box/README.md

 - `box php <argument>` to run any PHP command via current PHP version of box
 - `box swoole-cli <argument>` to run any command via swoole-cli, since box v0.2.0
 - `box composer <argument>` to run any Composer command via box, the version of the composer bin depends on the last executed `get composer` command
-- `box php-cs-fixer <argument>` to run any php-cs-fixer command via box, the version of the composer bin depends on the last executed `get php-cs-fixer` command
+- `box php-cs-fixer <argument>` to run any `php-cs-fixer` command via box, the version of the composer bin depends on the last executed `get php-cs-fixer` command
 - `box cs-fix <argument>` to run `php-cs-fix fix` command via box, the version of the composer bin depends on the last executed `get php-cs-fixer` command
-- `box phpstan <argument>` to run any phpstan command via box, the version of the composer bin depends on the last executed `get phpstan` command, since box v0.3.0
+- `box phpstan <argument>` to run any `phpstan` command via box, the version of the composer bin depends on the last executed `get phpstan` command, since box v0.3.0
+- `box pint <argument>` to run any `pint` command via box, the version of the composer bin depends on the last executed `get pint` command, since box v0.3.0
 - `box version` to dump the current version of the box bin